- What is autism?

 Up to 70 percent of people with autism spectrum disorder also have some form of gastrointestinal condition, such as diarrhea or gastritis.
 Many people with autism also develop intense preferences for certain foods.

 Where gastrointestinal problems cause pain and distress, this can cause the person to display frustrated and/or challenging behavior.
+If you are worried about any gastrointestinal symptoms, you can try using the Ada app for a free assessment.

 If a person with autism has chronic constipation, there could be a lack of fibre in their diet.
 There may be physical causes, such as problems in the gut or metabolism that should be referred to a medical professional if constipation continues.